TJOKOLI17/FridgeFolio/README.md

 Clear the input fields after adding an item to the inventory.

 **Getting Started**
-To use the Fridge Finder Web App, follow these steps:
+To use FridgeFolio, follow these steps:

 Clone or download this repository to your local machine.